department-of-veterans-affairs/vagov-content/pages/burials-memorials/parent-dic-rates.md

 <span id="one-parent"></a>
 ## Rates if only 1 surviving parent is alive

-These rates apply to you if both of the below descriptions are true for you.
+These rates apply to you if you're [eligible for VA DIC as a surviving parent](/burials-memorials/dependency-indemnity-compensation/) and both of the below descriptions are true for you.

 **Both of these must be true:**
 - You're the Veteran's only surviving parent, **and**